davidegirardi/zos-pivoting/README.md

 # zos-pivoting

-Library set to get a secure reverse shell by submitting a JCL job via FTP on zOS.
+Library set to get a secure reverse shell by submitting a JCL job via FTP on z/OS.

 The library contains: